Sreyasree-001/Digital-Nurture4.0-JavaFSE-6397975/Week-1_Data Structures and Algorithms/7_Financial Forecasting/README.md

 ---

 ## Optimization Tips
-- 1. Use memoization to cache previously computed values.
+  1. Use memoization to cache previously computed values.
   2. Use iterative methods for production-grade forecasting.
   3. Handle large numbers of years carefully to avoid stack overflow.

 ---

 ## Conclusion
-- Suitable for small datasets or when modeling mathematical recurrences
+- Recursion is suitable for small datasets or when modeling mathematical recurrences
-- Use iterative or memoized versions for large n to avoid stack overflow
+- We can use iterative or memoized versions for large n to avoid stack overflow